PRMA-PRMA/HeartScan_Classifier/README.md

 1. A negation filter to quickly screen out negative reports.
 2. A fine-tuned BERT model to classify reports that are not easily categorized by the negation filter.

 Testing on our data has shown that using the negation filter reduces false positives but also significantly increases false negatives.
-This leads to an overall increased F1-score, but means that more studies which could be rightfully included are instead filtered out.
+This leads to an overall decreased F1-score when compared to a well trained BERT model alone but can improve results if a fine-tuned model is struggling with negative sample exclusion.
 Depending on the use case, this trade-off may or may not be desirable.
 Deployment of the negation filter is a toggleable option in the GUI.

 The project aims to assist medical professionals by automating the process of categorizing CMR reports, making the workflow more efficient and providing a reliable basis for further review.